Oliver Stone: Sexual harassment allegations

 In 2017, former Playboy model Carrie Stevens alleged that in 1991, Stone had "walked past me and grabbed my boob as he waltzed out the front door of a party."

 The allegation Stevens made surfaced after Stone announced he would no longer direct the Weinstein Company's television series Guantanamo following the revelation of the Harvey Weinstein sexual misconduct allegations.
 Stone also drew criticism for his comments on Weinstein himself, saying:

 I'm a believer that you wait until this thing gets to trial.
 I believe a man shouldn't be condemned by a vigilante system.
 It's not easy what he's going through, either.
 During that period he was a rival.
 I never did business with him and didn't really know him.
 I've heard horror stories on everyone in the business, so I'm not going to comment on gossip.
 I'll wait and see, which is the right thing to do.

 Later that day he withdrew his remarks, saying that he had been unaware of the extent of the allegations due to his travel schedule.
 "After looking at what has been reported in many publications over the last couple of days, I'm appalled and commend the courage of the women who've stepped forward to report sexual abuse or rape."

 Melissa Gilbert accused Stone of "sexual harassment" during an audition for The Doors in 1991.
 Gilbert alleged that she was told unexpectedly to recite sexually explicit dialogue from the script (as character Pamela Courson), refused and left the audition in tears, calling it humiliating.
 Stone released a statement denying the accusation.
 The film's casting director, Risa Bramon Garcia, also denied the story, noting that all actresses and their agents were warned about the explicit dialogue when given the pages prior to the audition, adding, "No actor was forced or expected to do anything that might have been uncomfortable, and most actors embraced the challenge."

-Actress Lisa Ann Phillips has accused Stone of groping her on the set of Any Given Sunday in 1999 and subsequently firing her for reacting negatively to the incident prior to recasting her in a different role in the film, an incident she says he later apologized for.